-We can manage business innovation, structure it into processes, and use it to stimulate the creative potential within the organisation.
+We can manage business innovation, structure it into processes, and use it to stimulate the creative potential within the organization.
 However, it makes the process unpredictable.
 Besides, it takes time.
 Damien Newman created the Design Squiggle, which visually represents the characteristics of the Design Process.

 But don’t get discouraged.
 The result will likely provide a powerful new business model that will assure your company’s future growth.

 We put together a step-by-step guide to help you understand how design-driven business innovation can take place.
-In this guide we will focus on customer-driven innovations.
+In this guide, we will focus on customer-driven innovations.
 Knowing your customer’s needs will help you adjust your value proposition, rethink your product or service, and ultimately build your whole business model around them.

 10 steps to drive innovation through design